Oh shit, my weekend project turned into an App Store Best New App

 There are a number of things wrong with Snaplight.

 Photos are cropped strangely because of the limitations on the device.
-Highlights are one-size-fits-all (for now) because I didn’t want to add clutter to the interface and an algorithm to detect the size of text in a photograph wasn’t complete (but is coming to the app soon).
+Highlights are one-size-fits-all (for now) because I didn’t want to add clutter to the interface and an algorithm to detect the size of text in a photograph wasn’t complete.

 But the app did exactly what I wanted it to do: allow me to create sharable photos of highlighted passages from the books I’m reading.